skyflowapi/skyflow-react-native/README.md

 ### Using Skyflow Elements to reveal data

-Skyflow Elements can be used to securely reveal data in a browser without exposing your front end to the sensitive data.
+Skyflow Elements can be used to securely reveal data in application without exposing your front end to the sensitive data.
 This is great for use cases like card issuance where you may want to reveal the card number to a user without increasing your PCI compliance scope.

 ### Step 1: Create a container
 To start, create a container using the `useRevealContainer()` method of the Skyflow client as shown below.